DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 * `docker image push drpandamd/node-app:0.1`

 * I went ahead and made some changes to his code and made it my own and deployed the deployment and the web-service

+* for clean up you will want to make sure you kill the deployment and services made in kubernetes

+## Kubernetes Deployments

+* deployments wrap up your pods

+* make your changes in the deployment post it against the API server then stick it back into git

+* with replicas set to 3:

+  * rolling updates :

+    * maxSurge: 1  -- will have one extra pod than the desired state during the update

+    * maxUnavailable: 0 -- will ensure we never go below 3

+  * This will roll out new pods with the new version and kill off the old pods one by one until all pods in the desired state of 3 have the new version.  -- This will keep your app up while rolling the update

+* minReadySeconds: 300 will give 5 minutes inbetween each new pod -- this helps give time to ensure the pods stand up